Specialists in Serious Fraud and Complex Criminal Defence

 WHAT WILL HAPPEN NEXT: -

-If we have to change any of the time scales above, we will let you know and explain why.
+- Where we need to revise any of the above timescales we will let you know.

 The Legal Ombudsman can be contacted as follows:

 If you think a solicitor might be dishonest or you have concerns about their ethics or integrity, you also have the right to notify our regulator, the Solicitors Regulation Authority (SRA).
 There are no time limits for making a report but there are limits on what the SRA will consider.
 Please note that the SRA is not able to deal with issues of poor service (complaints of this nature should instead be referred to the Legal Ombudsman).
 For further information about the SRA’s role, please visit: https://www.sra.org.uk/consumers/problems/report-solicitor.page#report